CrossR/HepEVD/README.md

 ## Code Layout

-The codebase is split into two sections: the C++ code, and the Javascript code:
+The main codebase is split into two sections: the C++ code, and the Javascript code.
+There is then two further folders, containing the example code, and the Python bindings.

 - `include` contains all the actual C++ library code that is responsible for storing the basic objects needed (hits, detector layouts, event markers), as well as the HTTP